h33p/m0dular-csgo/README.md

 ```
 CC=clang CXX=clang++ WBUILD=<msvc_dir> ./setupbuild.sh windows <release|debug>
 ```
 Compile with `ninja -C build`.
-The resulting binaries will have "lib" appended to their name, just like the native Linux binaries would.
+The resulting binaries will have "lib" appended to their name, just like the native Linux counterparats would.

 ## Configuring

-There are various options available in meson options.txt file.
+There are various options available in meson_options.txt file.
 After running the initial meson command it is possible to change the options using
 ```
 meson configure build -D<option>=<value>...
 ```